maalvarez/FS591_Final-Project/README.md

 Submit your aminoacid file downloaded from RAST to [BlastKOALA](https://www.kegg.jp/blastkoala/)

-Use the followin options:
+Use the following options:

 * Bacteria
 * genus_prokaryotes

 It may take at least 1 day for the job to be completed after submission.

 After receiving the email with the link to the results of your submission, go to "view" and click in "Download detail".
-This will show you more info that the other "Download option": Query, KO, Definition, Score, and Second best
+This will show you more info than the other option: Query, KO, Definition, Score, and Second best

 ## Gathering the data and data organization

 At this point you should have the following files in your computer:

 * Spreadsheet (Excel XLS format) from RAST
 * TIGRFam (.tsv) results
 * PFamm (.tsv) results